Attention Deficit Hyperactive Disorder – Staying focused is too tough

 Symptoms

-• Poor focus or inattentiveness
+• Poor focus or inattentiveness.

-• Excessive activity or hyperactivity
+• Excessive activity or hyperactivity.

-• Uncontrolled behavior or impulsivity
+• Uncontrolled behavior or impulsivity.

 Inattention Symptoms

-• Has problems organizing tasks and activities
+• Has problems organizing tasks and activities.

-• Often loses toys, assignments, pencils, books, or tools needed for tasks or activities
+• Often misplaces things like toys, pencils, books, assignments, or tools needed for such activities.

-• Is easily distracted, daydreams often
+• Is easily distracted and daydreams often.

-• Is often forgetful in daily activities
+• Is often forgetful in daily activities.

-• Doesn’t seem to listen during face to face conversations
+• Doesn’t seem to listen during face-to-face conversations.

 Hyperactivity Symptoms

-• Fidgets with hands or feet or squirms in seat
+• Fidgets with hands or feet

 • Leaves seat when remaining seated is expected